 Your contact lens prescription may not be the same as your eyeglasses prescription; in fact, it isn’t for most people.
 Since contacts sit on the surface of your eyes whereas glasses are perched on the face and are further away from the eyes, the power of the lens varies.

 Without the proper exam and information, eye doctors cannot determine which premium contact lenses will help you see most clearly and be the most comfortable for you.

 If you’re trying out contacts for the first time, your eye doctor will go over which types of contact lenses are available to you and which would best suit your visual needs and lifestyle.
+Not sure

 To properly fit you with the right lenses, your eye doctor takes a measurement of your cornea to check the curve and diameter that will match your lenses.

 The tear film is a thin fluid layer covering the surface of your eyes.
 The tear film is comprised of layers that keep the eye hydrated and protected from bacteria.
 Tear film evaluation assesses tear volume or quantity, as well as tear stability.

 As soon as a contact lens is placed on the eye, the lens becomes bathed in the tear film.
 The ability of the tear film to maintain its integrity in the presence of the lens is crucial for comfortable contact lens wear.

 Your doctor will start you off with a trial pair of contacts and will assess the fit of the lens on your eye to see how it moves and functions.
 This will give you an opportunity to test out the comfort as well.
 Some contact prescriptions are trickier to fit and may take more than one trial or visit with your doctor.
 Others can be prescribed same day.
 If you are a first-time contact wearer, you will work with your doctor and their staff to learn how to care for your lenses and practice taking them in and out.